‘SNL Weekend Update’ Proves True As Eric Trump Spills The Beans On Donald Trump

-But this isn’t the first time that Eric Trump has spoken out of turn, which is likely why he is rarely interviewed without another Trump family member by his side, says the Inquisitr.
+But this isn’t the first time that Eric Trump has spoken out of turn, which is likely why he is rarely interviewed without another Trump family member by his side, reports the Inquisitr.
 In a radio interview, Eric Trump was asked about David Duke, the former Grand Wizard of the KKK, and Eric Trump suggested that Duke “deserves a bullet.”

 Dear @nbcsnl I stole somebody's snack today (hint it may be Eric).
 Don't tell him. #heshungry #snl #weekendupdate.
 PS if you ever need a Don Jr fill in I'm available and I do a much better job with the hair than Mikey????